skthomasjr/Numerics/README.md

 Numerics.NET is a library to support obscure operations and convenience methods pertaining to numbers.

 ##### Int64 Ranges
+Allows grouping number ranges into smaller, more consumable, ranges.
 ```c#
 // Create a range of 1000.
 var startRange = new Range(1000);